Haus der Geschichte

 Haus der Geschichte (officially Haus der Geschichte der Bundesrepublik Deutschland, i.e. "House of the History of the Federal Republic of Germany") is a museum of contemporary history in Bonn, Germany.
 With around one million visitors every year, it is one of the most popular German museums.
-The Haus der Geschichte is, as well as the "Zeitgeschichtliches Forum Leipzig", the "Tränenpalast" am Bahnhof Friedrichstraße and the "Museum in the Kulturbrauerei" part of the Haus der Geschichte der Bundesrepublik Deutschland Foundation.
-The foundation's place of business is Bonn.
+The Haus der Geschichte is part of the Haus der Geschichte der Bundesrepublik Deutschland Foundation, alongside the "Zeitgeschichtliches Forum Leipzig", the "Tränenpalast" at Berlin Friedrichstraße station and the "Museum in the Kulturbrauerei".
+The foundation's headquarters is in Bonn.

 In its permanent exhibition, the Haus der Geschichte presents German history from 1945 until the present.
 Numerous temporary exhibitions emphasize different features.
 The Haus der Geschichte also organizes guided tours of the Palais Schaumburg (has been closed since August 2013 because of building restoration), the Chancellor's bungalow and the former place of the Federal Assembly.
 Moreover, the museum maintains a cartoon collection with over 75,000 political cartoons and caricatures.